sebaperez/phpdatasaver/README.md

 ## Retrieve data from table ##

 ```
-$table->select("key1, key2 where key1 > 1");
+$table->select("column2, column3 where column1 > 1");
 ```

 It uses a **pseudo query**.
-As the script already knows the table you are refering to, you can omit the "select" and "from table" from the query.
+As this module already knows the table you are refering to, you can omit the "select" and "from table" from the query.
-You cannot do joins or other kind of operations between tables.
+Join or other kind of operations between tables are not supported.
 It will return an array with all matches as associative arrays.

 ## Truncate table ##